dam-runner/Data-Science-Projects/Amazon Product Recommendations/README.md

 ### Introduction
 This project is part of the MIT Data Science and Machine Learning course, focusing on developing a recommendation system for Amazon's electronic products.
 It utilizes various machine learning models to recommend products to customers based on their previous ratings.
+The datasets are proprietary to Great Learning, and thus are not included here.

 ### Context
 In the era of information overload, Recommender Systems play a crucial role in filtering through vast choices and providing personalized recommendations.
 Companies like Amazon invest heavily in algorithmic techniques to enhance customer experience through personalized suggestions.